DSC_8691.jpg

 Biography

-Jaclyn Biskup is a director and producer working in theatre, television, and film.
-She received an Emmy nomination and was a Peabody Finalist for her work on the digital series, THE SECRET LIFE OF MUSLIMS, and currently works as the interim co-artistic director at The Brick Theater.
-As the founding artistic director of The Mill, she has directed and produced over 20 productions including the Chicago premieres of VENUS (Suzan-Lori Parks) and THE PRIVATE OF LIVES OF ESKIMOS (OR 16 WORDS FOR SNOW) (Ken Urban).
+Jaclyn Biskup is a director, producer, and arts administrator working in theatre, digital, and film.
+She received an Emmy nomination and was a Peabody Finalist as a producer for her work on the digital series, THE SECRET LIFE OF MUSLIMS, and previously worked as the interim co-artistic director at The Brick Theater and was the outgoing creative producer at New Ohio Theatre.
+As the founding artistic director of The Mill, she has directed and produced over 20 productions, including the Chicago premieres of VENUS (Suzan-Lori Parks) and THE PRIVATE OF LIVES OF ESKIMOS (OR 16 WORDS FOR SNOW) (Ken Urban).
 In NYC, work directed includes LUCKY BREAKS (Yevgenia Belorusets), THE EMPLOYEES (Olga Ravn Novel), COME HERE TO ME (Dianne Nora), JOURNEY AROUND MY BEDROOM (Dianne Nora), WORSE THAN TIGERS (Mark Christler), NICHOLAS, MAEVE, MARIANNE (Matthew Stephen Smith) -- one of Indie Theatre Now's 20 Best of NYC Fringe, HOT STEAMS (Zach Wegner), IT’S JUST WEIRD NOW (Halley Feiffer) and DAYS OF RAGE (Hyeyoung Kim and Shoshana Greenberg.)
 Her work has been seen at The Brick, Theater Lab, New Ohio Theatre, MCC Playlabs, New Dramatists, Rattlestick, Dixon Place, Town Stages, and the NYC International Fringe.
 Assistant director to Tony Award-winning director Anna D. Shapiro on the Broadway productions of THE MINUTES (Tracy Letts) and STRAIGHT WHITE MEN (Young Jean Lee).
 She has also assisted on productions at Steppenwolf, The Public, and The American Musical Theatre Workshop.
-Her digital projects include The InBetween with Erika Henningsen for Broad Stream and PBS NOVA, Delta Air Lines, Caltech, Harvard, and others.
-She is a drama league alumni, a New Georges affiliated artist, and a first-generation college graduate who holds a BA in Theater from Northern Illinois University and an MFA in Directing and Theatrical Production from Northwestern University.
+Her digital projects include "The InBetween" with Erika Henningsen for Broad Stream and PBS NOVA, as well as collaborations with Delta Air Lines, Caltech, Harvard, and others.
+She is a Drama League alumna, a New Georges Affiliated Artist, and a first-generation college graduate who holds a BA in Theater from Northern Illinois University and an MFA in Directing and Theatrical Production from Northwestern University.

 Artist Statement